What are US high yield bonds low carbon?

 The ESG data used in the investment process are based on ESG methodologies which rely in part on third party data, and in some cases are internally developed.
 They are subjective and may change over time.
 Despite several initiatives, the lack of harmonised definitions can make ESG criteria heterogeneous.
 As such, the different investment strategies that use ESG criteria and ESG reporting are difficult to compare with each other.
 Strategies that incorporate ESG criteria and those that incorporate sustainable development criteria may use ESG data that appear similar, but which should be distinguished because their calculation method may be different.
 Details of the methodology and its limits are available in the relevant fund prospectus.

-Our ACT range is designed to enable our clients to take action on global issues such as climate change through their investments.
+Our ACT range is designed to enable our clients to invest in the companies and projects leading the transition to a more sustainable world.
 These strategies go beyond ESG integration, either following a process in which investment decisions are driven by ESG themes or seeking out intentional, positive, measurable and sustainable impact.